 This is one of the best spots to get that classic Prague view: Prague’s many bridges crossing the Vltava as it meanders back and forth, into the horizon.

-Prague’s bridges are one of the most famous components of its skyline, and the view from this corner of Letna Park lets you see at least four Prague bridges in one view.
+Prague’s bridges are one of the most famous components of its skyline, and the view from this corner of Letna Park lets you see at least four of Prague’s iconic bridges in one sweeping view.

 If you take tram 18, 20, or 22 to or from Letná Park, it’ll stop at the Chotkovy Sady tram stop.
 Get off at the Chotkovy Sady stop, walk down the road (not the walking path) a little toward Malá Strana, and you’ll find this stretch of road with a nice view of Malá Strana.